turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * Opening/Hook (5 mins)
   * Domains of leadership/Pairin
 * Overview of Team Retros & Intro to Feedback in Conversation (15 mins)
+* Nonviolent Communication (15 mins)
+* Activity: Team Retros (20 mins)
+  * Choose Your Own Adventure: show examples of how to structure retros from activities page
+* Debrief/Closing (5 mins)

+### Opening
+#### Objectives & Why:
+The objectives we'll cover in today's session:
+*

+Why are we talking about this?
+*

+#### Reminder: Deliverable
+Submit a reflection on using agile and participating in retro feedback using [this template](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/agile_feedback_reflection_guidelines.md) in survey provided by 9am on Friday of Week 5

+### Overview of Team Retros
-  * Part of agile process (not just for the end of the project)
+ Part of agile process (not just for the end of the project)
   * Setting norms for the discussion (maybe have this take the place of the template?)
     * "opening" -- revisit Tuckman's; where are we in the group dynamic cycle?
     * process ("body")